 Nursing Degree Options

-After a graduating student has acquired one of the above degrees, he or she must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become licensed.
-Various other requirements for licensing can vary from state to state, so be sure to contact the Wyoming board of nursing for any state mandates.
+Once a graduating student has obtained one of the above degrees, she or he must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in order to become licensed.
+Other requirements for licensing fluctuate from state to state, so be sure to contact the Wyoming board of nursing for any state mandates.

 Registered Nurse Job Functions

 Registered nurses are the primary occupation in the medical delivery system.
 RNs practice in a large number of different medical settings, such as Farson WY hospitals, private practices, outpatient clinics, nursing homes and even schools.
 Their primary function is to help doctors in the treatment of their patients.
 Having said that, the specific duties of a registered nurse will depend on their job or area of expertise in addition to where they work.
 A portion of the responsibilities of an RN may include:

 - Monitoring patients